 It’s not being confident in your body or radical self-acceptance that promotes obesity - it’s the very nature of dieting.

-An ever-growing amount of research, as countless anti-diet dieticians and nutritionists, personal trainers, health psychologists, and eating disorder specialists will tell you, shows that long-term or drastic calorie restriction impacts our health by:
+An ever-growing amount of research, as countless anti-diet dietitians and nutritionists, personal trainers, health psychologists, and eating disorder specialists will tell you, shows that long-term or drastic calorie restriction impacts our health by:

 Disrupting the hormonal balance responsible for appetite, satiety and fat storage.